+■ Accidental ingestion of the material may be harmful; animal experiments indicate that ingestion of less than 150 gram may be fatal or may produce serious damage to the health of the individual.

-- The material can produce chemical burns within the oral cavity and gastrointestinal tract following ingestion. - The material has NOT been classified as "harmful by ingestion".
-This is because of the lack of corroborating animal or human evidence. - Ingestion of acidic corrosives may produce burns around and in the mouth. the throat and esophagus.
+The material can produce chemical burns within the oral cavity and gastrointestinal tract following ingestion.

+■ Ingestion of acidic corrosives may produce burns around and in the mouth. the throat and esophagus.
 EYE

-- The material can produce chemical burns to the eye following direct contact.
-Vapors or mists may be extremely irritating. - If applied to the eyes, this material causes severe eye damage. - Direct eye contact with acid corrosives may produce pain, tears, sensitivity to light and burns.
+■ The material can produce chemical burns to the eye following direct contact.
+Vapors or mists may be extremely irritating.

+■ If applied to the eyes, this material causes severe eye damage.

+■ Direct eye contact with acid corrosives may produce pain, tears, sensitivity to light and burns.
 Mild burns of the epithelia generally recover rapidly and completely.